pytorch/torchdynamo/README.md

 optimized_mod(torch.randn(10))
 ```

-In the above examples, TorchDynamo uses a custom compiler `my_compiler` that
+In the above examples, TorchDynamo uses a custom compiler (also referred to as
-just prints the Fx GraphModule extracted by TorchDynamo's bytecode analysis, and
+backend in the rest of the doc) `my_compiler` that just prints the Fx
-returns the `forward` callable.
-One could write new compilers in a similar
+GraphModule extracted by TorchDynamo's bytecode analysis, and returns the
-fashion.
+`forward` callable.
+One could write new compilers in a similar fashion.

 Let's take a look at one more example with control flow.
 ```py